Frequently Given Excuses

 By increasing the number of kids from 12 to 20 you are increasing the opportunity to pay these care givers more (and over the long term increasing the supply and quality of care givers).

 Remember these are students.
-Their parents just need a safe (hopefully fun) place for them to go before and after school for a few hours.
+Their parents just need a safe (hopefully fun) place for them to go before and after school for a few hours a day.

 Another factor impacting the number of kids per adult is the physical dimensions of the OSC space within the school.